d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 [Released](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.7.1rc) 21 December 2018.

 Fixed some minor bugs, further cleanup in code.
+New version of will be released in January 2019.

+RcloneOSX will be enhanced in 2019.
+Today RcloneOSX is a tool for backup and restore only.
+I dont know yet which rclone functions to include.
+I need to learn more about the tool itself.

 ## Version 1.7.0